TrusTio/BookLibrary_Java/README.md

 my-library
 ==============

-Simple library GUI made with the help of Vaadin 8 framework
+Simple library GUI made with the help of Vaadin 8 framework.
+You can add and delete books from the MySQL database and filter(search) about certain book.

 Workflow